Secrets of gorgeous healthy skin

 Researchers have the answer to that, and it’s a resounding yes.

 A team of experts led by plastic surgeon Dr Bahman Guyuron, analysed photographs of the faces of 186 pairs of identical twins taken at a twins festival in the US.
 The twins had also filled out detailed questionnaires about their lives and daily habits.

 It turns out that siblings who smoked and spent lots of time outdoors without wearing sunscreen looked years older than the brother or sister who shunned cigarettes and tanning.
 They had more fine lines, more and deeper wrinkles, and their skin was more mottled.

-Wear a broad-spectrum sunscreen that protects against both UVA and UVB rays with an SPF of 15 or higher, even on cloudy days and reapply regularly whilst outdoors.
+Wear a broad-spectrum sunscreen that protects against both UVA and UVB rays with an SPF of at least 15, even on cloudy days and reapply regularly whilst outdoors.
 Remember some healthy sun exposure is still important to produce vitamin D during the summer months.